 Mark qualified as a Chartered Accountant with Ernst & Young before he joined Burmah Castrol, working in the corporate head office and, as Finance Director, in one of its chemicals businesses, Minova.
 Following the MBO of Minova, Mark and his fellow directors, grew the business over a period of five years before it was sold in 2008, with Mark taking early retirement.
-Mark is married with three children who have all attended St Francis, two of whom are current pupils, and joined the Board of Governors as Treasurer in October 2011.
+Mark is married with three children who have all attended St Francis and joined the Board of Governors in October 2011.
 Apart from spending lots of time with the family, Mark is also a Cub Scout Leader, assists on school trips from time to time, and is a keen sports fan.

-Christopher studied philosophy, politics and economics at Oxford University and then qualified as a solicitor.
-He spent the next ten years working in the City of London and in New York before moving to Wiltshire where he was a partner in Wansbroughs in Devizes for more than twenty five years before his retirement in 2015.
+Christopher Bromfield studied Philosophy, Politics and Economics at Oxford University and then qualified as a solicitor.
+He spent the next ten years working in the City of London and in New York before moving to Wiltshire where he was a Partner in Wansbroughs in Devizes for more than twenty five years until his retirement in 2015.
 He practised largely in commercial law with a particular interest in advising schools and charities.

 Richard qualified at St Bartholomew’s Hospital Medical School in London and undertook GP training in North Yorkshire, working in hospital posts in Northallerton and Darlington and general practices in Masham and Stokesley.
 He moved to Wiltshire to take up the offer of a partnership in Marlborough Medical Practice in late 1999.
 The Practice has long provided the Medical Officer for Marlborough College, and Richard took over that role in 2003.
 Apart from providing primary care to the pupils, he is closely involved in the provision of their pastoral care as well as health education.
 He is married to Liz and has two children (Alice and Matthew) who have both gone through St Francis and on to Marlborough College.

 After a BSc.
 Single Honours Degree in Geography from The University of BIrmingham, Ben continued to study at the University, completing a PGCE in Geography with English in 1995.
 Ben then taught at Clifton College, Bristol and then King’s College Auckland and Christ’s College Canterbury before returning to the UK and taking up a post at Marlborough College.
 Ben has been a Housemaster in C1 House for ten years.
-He is married to Katie and they have three children, Olivia, Florence and William at St Francis, and their eldest daughter Olivia has moved up from St Francis to senior school.
+He is married to Katie and they have three children.
+Florence and William are currently at St Francis, and their eldest daughter Olivia has moved up from St Francis to senior school.